Holo-Light-GmbH/StylusToolKit-Unity/Docs/STYLUS_CONFIGS.md

 	<img src="imgs/StylusConfigScreenshot.PNG" width="60%">
 </p>

-**Smoothness** (default is **30**)
+**Responsiveness** (default is **30**)

 The lower the value, the smoother and slower the virtual Stylus Pointer will move.
 The higher the value, the faster it reacts, but too high values can cause jittering.
-The value can be changed during runtime, to adjust the value by needs.
+The value can be changed as well during runtime, to adjust the value by needs.

 **Use Bluetooth Settings** (default is **disabled**)

-When this option is ticked, firstly you have to pair the HMU in the HoloLens Bluetooth Settings.
+When this option is ticked, firstly you have to pair the HMU in the HoloLens Bluetooth Settings (normally you won't need this).

 **Reconnect after Disconnection** (default is **disabled**)